lthms/soap.coffee-lthms/site/posts/DiscoveringCommonLisp.md

     workspace](https://github.com/golang/go/wiki/SettingGOPATH).

-Quicklisp is not a native feature of SBCL, and requires a small bit of configuration to be made available automatically.
+Quicklisp is not a native feature of SBCL, and requires a small bit of configurations to be made available automatically.
 You have to create a file `${HOME}/.sbclrc`{.bash}, with the following content:

 ```lisp